 But this isn’t a battle for the best.
 No winner and loser, no right and wrong choice.
 Choosing between Adobe Premiere Pro vs Lightworks is like choosing any other tool - it needs to meet your skill-level, your budget, your needs, and your unique creative flow.

-Comparing Premiere Pro vs Lightworks
+Adobe Premiere Pro vs Lightworks: Platform

 - Premiere Pro: Windows, Mac